 - Schools for Nursing in General Care (phasing out / changes as stated above).

 In addition to having successfully completed 10 years of general education, being in suitable health and being sufficiently trustworthy, individuals seeking admission to a programme at a School for Nursing Care are also required to complete an admission interview or admission test.
 The final decision regarding whether to admit an applicant will be taken by an Admission Board.

 Schools for Nursing Care have been set up within, or in association with hospitals.
-These provide vocational education and training and will lead to the right to practise the professions of: Qualified General Nurse, Paediatric Nurse go here (until 31.12.2017) or Psychiatric Nurse (until 31.12.2017).
+These provide vocational education and training and will lead to the right to practise the profession of Qualified General Nurse.
 The education and training lasts three years and is concluded by completing a written thesis on a relevant topic and by sitting a Diploma examination.
 Training in qualified nursing care is also (and from 1.1.2024 ONLY) provided in the context of a Bachelor's degree at a University of Applied Sciences (Completion: Bachelor's degree examination).

 Further information regarding the contents of individual education and training programmes, the professions involved and the range of activities undertaken, about how to exercise one of the professions involved and any additional qualifications available can be found in the brochure entitled "Gesundheitsberufe in Österreich" (Healthcare Professions in Austria), which is published by the Federal Ministry of Labour, Social Affairs, Health and Consumer Protection.

 The next step:

 The following are examples of the opportunities available to those who have successfully completed their education and training at a School for Nursing Care: